alisterg/vita/README.md

 This allows us to easily:

-- Change the data sources
+- Change / add the data sources
+- Test Core because it is completely decoupled
 - Add new transport mechanisms (CLI / HTTP etc)

 `ports` are interfaces used by the core domain logic